 - Melissa, Anja’s nurse in the clinic who often crossed over in the hospital and made Anja feel at home.

 - Dr. Chu and Dr. Lang, who honored Nicky’s request to be straight with her whenever they had scary news to share.

 - Dr. Short, who did the impossible by surgically fixing Anja’s liver.

 - Theresa, a social worker who helped Nicky and Kyle navigate the difficulties of cancer parent life.

 - Julie, a coworker whose daughter had cancer years ago, served as a listening ear and communicated the latest updates to Nicky’s work colleagues so Nicky could focus on Anja.
 All of Kyle’s and Nicky’s co-workers were supportive.

 - Everyone in the Bohm’s, Cronin’s, co-workers, and friends who supported them in many other ways other than being in them in person.

 What’s Next for Anja?

 Nicky and Kyle have made an effort to share Anja’s childhood cancer experience – both to make other families feel less alone and to raise awareness for the need for better, safer treatments.
-Anja, now 2 and a half years old, has spent too much of her young life in the hospital, and too many of her childhood experiences have been touched by cancer.
+Anja, now 3 years old, has spent too much of her young life in the hospital, and too many of her childhood experiences have been touched by cancer.
 The children’s books she reads include books about chemotherapy and losing your hair.
 Nicky helped put together a picture book of Anja’s cancer journey so far, which Anja shows to her doctors and nurses.
 When she’s feeling well, she loves to “mow the lawn” with her little mower, leaving a trail of bubbles behind her.